frozenjava/EvilPortalNano/README.md

 ### TODO
 * Figure out how to redirect clients going to HTTPS sites
 * Write up some helpful information so people can just start using the module
-* Make white listed and authorized clients IP addresses clickable like SSIDs in PineAP

 ### DONE
 * Get SSID of connected client by IP address